The collections of the National Jazz Archive are comprehensive and ever-expanding, and provide a unique resource for jazz researchers and enthusiasts.

 The Archive holds many thousands of photos taken by musicians, professional photographers and enthusiasts, of musicians performing in clubs, festivals and concerts, and offstage.

-Our photographic collections include those taken by Brian Foskett, Brian O'Connor, George Webb and others.
+Our photographic collections include those taken by Brian Foskett, Brian O'Connor, George Webb, Dennis Williams and others.
+We also have online copies of photographs by the influential John 'Hoppy' Hopkins, taken during the 1960s counter-culture revolution.

 Photograph by Brian Foskett